Rape in the Hebrew Bible: Genesis 9

 In Genesis 9:22, just after the Genesis flood narrative, it is written that Ham, a son of Noah, "saw" his father's "nakedness", a phrase which elsewhere in the Hebrew Bible can mean "had sex with".
 Some interpretations conclude that Ham had sex with Noah, perhaps even "sodomised" him in his sleep.
 The same explanations are found in three Greek translations of the Bible, which replace the word "see" in verse 22 with another word denoting homosexual relations.
 Because of what happened, Noah put a curse on Ham's son Canaan and his descendents, the Canaanites.

+Genesis 16

+Phyllis Trible (1984) was the first scholar to suggest that the story of Hagar in Genesis 16:1–4 was a rape narrative, a conclusion later supported by some feminist biblical researchers such as J. Cheryl Exum and Suzanne Scholz, but rejected by others.
+Some have even considered the possibility that verse 16:6 is saying that Sarah "raped" Hagar as well, since the verb used, עִנָה inah in the pi'el, is sometimes used elsewhere in the Hebrew Bible to mean "to rape", "to mistreat" or "to oppress" (amongst other things), depending on the context.
+Trible rejected that idea, reasoning that it simply meant 'oppression'; womanist theologian Delores S. Williams (1993) accepted it as the sexual violation of her physical integrity; Scholz concluded that "the story does not provide a clear answer".

 Genesis 19

 Genesis 19 features an attempted gang rape.
 Two angels arrive in Sodom, and Lot shows them hospitality.
 However, the men of the city gathered around Lot's house and demanded that he give them the two guests so that they could rape them.
 In response to this, Lot offers the mob his two virgin daughters instead.
 The mob refuses Lot's offer, but the angels strike them with blindness, God eventually destroys the city, and Lot and his family escape.

 Genesis 19 goes on to relate how Lot's daughters get him drunk and have sex with him.
 As a result, the eponymous ancestors of Moab and Ammon, recurring enemies of Israel, were born.
 A number of commentators describe their actions as rape.
 Esther Fuchs (2003) suggests that the text presents Lot's daughters as the "initiators and perpetrators of the incestuous 'rape'."

 Gerda Lerner (1986) has suggested that because the Hebrew Bible takes for granted Lot's right to offer his daughters for rape, we can assume that it reflected a historical reality of a father's power over them.